Chas McCormick Player Props: Astros vs. Rockies

-On Tuesday, Chas McCormick (.488 on-base percentage in past 10 games, 123 points above season-long percentage) and the Houston Astros play the Colorado Rockies, whose starting pitcher will be Jake Bird.
-First pitch is at 8:40 PM ET.
+On Wednesday, Chas McCormick (.488 on-base percentage in past 10 games, 121 points above season-long percentage) and the Houston Astros play the Colorado Rockies, whose starting pitcher will be Austin Gomber.
+First pitch is at 3:10 PM ET.

-In his most recent game, he mashed two homers in his most recent appearance (going 3-for-4) against the Angels.
+He hit two homers in his previous appearance (going 3-for-4) in his last game against the Angels.

 Chas McCormick Game Info & Props vs. the Rockies